StratusOnMaestro Studio Ensemble

 There are not many prerequisites:

-• Install Maestro Studio Solo.
+• Install Maestro Studio Ensemble.
 The Free Edition has the Language Extension feature available and enabled.
 As mentioned earlier, you can get it from the Azure Marketplace or from our website.

 Maestro Studio Settings